 And to further distance its offering from the traditional pizza experience, Ooh-Fa won’t be doing takeaways.
 The owners agree their pizzas are best enjoyed straight out of the oven, in the restaurant’s cosy, hospitable surrounds — with the Front of House led with inimitable care and grace by Sha Singh (a former Hero Sandwich House star).

 Ooh-Fa’s playful approach to ferments also extends to its drinks menu, where a curation of wines perfectly complement the kitchen’s offerings.
-Selected by James Pain of Pici notoriety (a familiar face also from this year’s Hospo Heroes), the list is entirely comprised of natural wines, with a focus on New Zealand and Italian grape varietals.
+Selected by James Pain of Pici notoriety (a familiar face also from this year’s Hospo Heroes), the list draws inspiration from mostly natural wines, with a focus on New Zealand and Italian grape varietals where the inspiration calls for it.
 And to round out any meal here perfectly, the kitchen is making its own gelato — the best ending to a night of pizza and wine.

 With snaps of the soft opening making waves across social media over the last week, today marks the official opening day with a party to celebrate tonight.
 The first official night of service will be Wednesday the 10th of August, and the restaurant will be operating at a 50% booking, 50% walk-in capacity.
 If you ask us, this celebration marks the beginning of a legacy destination, and a new go-to for the best pizza in the city.